-The programme International Perspectives in Teaching and Learning (IPT&L) is an interactive two-day programme for teaching coordinators and curriculum developers in international programmes, providing training on 'what it takes to organize a good degree programme' from an international point of view.
+IPT&L or 'International Perspectives in Teaching and Learning' addresses the needs of teaching coordinators and curriculum developers of international programmes, focusing on what it takes to organize a good degree programme from an international point of view.

 The IPT&L concept is based on identified needs and focusses on sharing ideas, experiences, and good practice examples of the partner universities.

 Between 2012 and 2017 the IPT&L programme has been realised as two-days training programme, which resulted in a strong alumni network with more than 120 academics.

 In order to nurture and further extend this network, the IPT&L concept has been transformed into the format of an annual conference.
 The first edition of the conference cycle took place in Uppala on 16 and 17 May 2019 around the topic: 'From Theory to Practice.
 From Discussion to Cooperation.
 Conference on International Perspectives on Teaching and Learning'.
 For more information about the programme, contributions, and keynote, see www.u4network.eu/index.php/news/2727-conference-international-perspectives-on-teaching-learning-ipt-l-uppsala-15-17-may-2019.

 Second Edition (Groningen, 14-15 May 2020)